Wellington Wing Tsun

 Fitness and Flexibility

-Classes include fitness and flexibility training.
-The focus is on safe, body weight exercise, designed to reduce the risk on the joints, while providing maximum possible benefit to: strength, power endurance and cardiovascular fitness.
-Flexibility, agility, balance and core strength, important for Wing Chun are also trained.
+The focus is on safe, body weight exercise, designed to reduce the risk on the joints, while providing the maximum possible benefit to: strength, power, endurance and cardiovascular fitness.
+Flexibility, agility, balance and core strength all important for Wing Chun are also trained.

 Designed for All: